zaizi/sensefy-mobile-ios/README.md

 #### Copyright

 © Zaizi Limited.
-Code for this SDK is licensed under the GNU Lesser General Public License (LGPL).
+Code for this SDK is licensed under the Apache License.

 Any trademarks and logos included in these plugins are property of their respective owners and should not be reused, redistributed, modified, repurposed, or otherwise altered or used outside of this SDK.